 If you live in metro Atlanta, you may enjoy participating in the Atlanta Bike Challenge for Biketober, going on right now.
 You earn points (such as 20 points every day that you ride just ten minutes!) that give you a chance to win great prizes.
 I am leading a no-pressure team named Trusting the Journey, and we have one spot left if you want to join.
 (I’m hoping to win one of the grand-prize trips and use the cash equivalent to take a service trip to Tanzania, where I would work with local villages to help women ride bikes.)

 If you are curious what’s great for women on bikes in all 50 U.S. states, so am I!
 That’s why I’m doing basic online research (and in-person when possible) of every single U.S. state, one per week over the next year.
-I’m writing up summaries of my findings on my Patreon site.
 I’ve already done Idaho and Illinois.
 Texas will be published soon.
 At the end, I’ll do some sort of final overview.
 Bottom line?
 Our public spaces are undergoing their biggest metamorphosis in years, and you are invited to participate.

 Finally, check out my FREE Bonus Resources (including Seniors-on-Trikes recommendations for your city’s Parks and Recreation Department) and my book, Traveling at the Speed of Bike, available on Amazon in all global markets in both print and digital editions.
 I’m an indie author and your support is greatly appreciated.
 If you’ve already read and loved the book, please consider writing a review as it helps me to reach more people and encourage more folks to get back on bike.